SunBaked272/Final-Project/README.md

 **What I have done**:
 I have completed the program and now have a fully working GUI.
 I have a Home screen that gives a brief description of the program, and an option to either continue or exit.
 Upon clicking "Start", users will see a series of three questions with three possible responses each.
 After all three have been answered, a recommended game will show, along with some info including price, platform, difficulty, and Metacritic rating.
 Users have the option to either restart or exit.

+I also completed the testing documentation and User Manual.

 **What needs done**:
-I don't have any images in my program yet.
-I need to upload testing documentation.
-Finally I need to create a user manual.
+I don't have any images in my program, that is something I am missing.